Flor Garduño

 Flor Garduño (born 1957) is a Mexican photographer.
 Garduño is known for her black-and-white portraits of a diverse range of subjects, including indigenous people and cultures, street photography, and still lifes.

 Early life

+In 1977, while studying at the Academy of San Carlos Garduño met Kati Horna and Manuel Álvarez Bravo, which became big influences in her work, along with Mariana Yampolsky.

-In 1979, Garduño became an assistant to the Mexican photographer Manuel Álvarez Bravo, printing his portfolios in the darkroom for two years.
-In 1981, Garduño assisted Marianna Yampolsky (1925-2002) to document the indigenous people's culture and architecture in Mexico.
+In 1979, Garduño became an assistant to Álvarez Bravo, printing his portfolios in the darkroom for two years.
+In 1981, Garduño assisted Marianna Yampolsky (1925–2002) to document the indigenous people's culture and architecture in Mexico.
 This project was supported by the Instituto Nacional Indigenista.